joakim/bismark/README.md

 > <small><sup>1</sup> In fact, many still pronounce it "sequel".</small>

 Whether the definitions themselves are rendered, and how, is up to the renderer.

-HTML markup is (obviously) not supported, as renderers may target other formats.

 ## Escaping